top of page

 Artist rendering of John Robert Giscome by Richard Estell.

 Accompanied by an First Nations guide from Fort George, the three set out in April of 1863 and travelled by canoe up the Fraser River.
-Held up by ice for approximately eight days, they were disappointed to find that upon reach the Salmon River that travel would be impossible, as the water level was very high.
+Held up by ice for approximately eight days, they were disappointed to find that upon reaching the Salmon River that further travel would be impossible, as the water level was very high.
 However, their guide suggested another route further up the Fraser River that would involve a portage of about nine miles, or 14.5 kilometers.
 Once over the portage, the men travelled various lakes and streams to reach Fort McLeod.
 “A salute of about 30 shots was fired, with firearms, in honour of the arrival of the party through [a] route” that was seldom used.

 In December of 1863, when Giscome had returned from the north, he wrote a letter that was published in The Daily British Colonist, a Victoria newspaper.
 In the article, the story of Giscome’s journey is recounted, which included his trek over the Continental Divide shown to him by the guide.
 It is due to this article that the trail became known as Giscome Portage.

 Despite the article, the trail saw little non-Indigenous use until the Omineca Gold Rush.
 Despite gold being discovered in 1861, the rush did not truly begin until 1869, after a discovery at Vital Creek.
-Traffic increased as prospectors crossed over the to the Omineca River.
-In 1871, British Columbia miners petitioned the government demanding a "wagon road across the Giscome Portage" to ease access to the Omineca gold deposits Work on the road began in May of the same year, and despite complications, was finished by the end of July, with a total length of “seven miles and twenty-four chains” (approximately 11.75 km) and a width of “twelve feet for the first three miles from the Fraser River, then ten feet from Tay Creek to Summit Lake.”
+Traffic increased as prospectors crossed over the portage to the Omineca River.
+In 1871, British Columbia miners petitioned the government demanding a "wagon road across the Giscome Portage" to ease access to the Omineca gold deposits.
+Work on the road began in May of the same year, and despite complications, was finished by the end of July, with a total length of “seven miles and twenty-four chains” (approximately 11.75 km) and a width of “twelve feet for the first three miles from the Fraser River, then ten feet from Tay Creek to Summit Lake.”

 Though the Portage saw frequent use by both miners and government officials, there was little or no permanent settlement in the area prior to the turn of the century.
 By the 1890s traffic on the portage subsided as miners left for new gold strikes and other transport routes gained popularity.
-The road fell into disrepair until it was re-cleared by Seebach and Huble in the early 1900s, who used it to freight goods over the portage with horse and wagon.
+The road fell into disrepair until it was re-cleared by Seebach and Huble in the early 1900s.
+The business partners used it to freight goods over the portage with horse and wagon.
 However, use would decline again by 1918, by which time the railroad had gone in across the river and a wagon road was built that connected Prince George to Summit Lake.
 Today the Giscome Portage is a popular destination of those wanting to walk through history.
 The trail today is approximately 8.5 km long.

 Giscome Portage - 1924.jpg